 19D-1.
-The auditor or audit firm shall have:
+The firm shall have:

 - (a) Sound administrative and accounting procedures; - (b) Internal quality control mechanisms which are designed to secure compliance with decisions and procedures at all levels of the firm's working structure; - (c) Effective procedures for risk assessment; and - (d) Effective control and safeguard arrangements for information processing systems.